Ticking Clock: Production

 It is set and filmed in Baton Rouge, Louisiana on February 7 and April 1, 2010.

 Reception

-Ticking Clock has received mixed reviews from critics.
+Ticking Clock has received negative reviews from critics.
 Dread Central panned the film, saying that it was a "fairly iffy serial killer thriller with a few decent moments and an intriguing but otherwise underdeveloped conceit behind its killer's modus operandi; the insulting ending left me wishing I could have turned the clock back and gotten those 100 minutes back."
 DVD Talk also negatively reviewed the film, writing "Once you have accepted that you can predict exactly where the film is going, the proceedings are still watchable but far less exciting."

 Home media

 DVD was released in Region 1 in the United States on January 4, 2011, and also Region 2 in the United Kingdom on 10 January 2011, it was distributed by Sony Pictures Home Entertainment.